brodsa/mgv-vorau/README.md

 -[Mockup Generator](https://techsini.com/multi-mockup/?url=http://www.example.com) was used to generate the mockup for README.

-### Acknowledgemetns
+### Acknowledgements
 I would like to thank my mentor [Gareth McGirr](https://github.com/Gareth-McGirr) for his guidance throughout my project.
-I'd like to give a special mention to the student [Carl Murray](https://github.com/CarlMurray) for his time to provide me a valuable feedback.
+I'd like to give a  mention to the student [Carl Murray](https://github.com/CarlMurray) for his time to provide me a valuable feedback.
+And my special thanks goes to my husband for beeing supportive during the development of the webpage.